PrimeFold/Spoonful/README.md

 Spoonful is a student-focused food discovery app built as a learning project.
 The idea is simple: help people find nearby food spots, browse what others have shared, and add places they think are worth checking out.

 The project is still small in scope and intentionally practical.
 It is not meant to look like a polished startup product, and the README reflects that.
+Read DEVLOG.MD for in-depth development insights and story.

 ---